-Half the fun of having dogs in our lives is sharing various activities with them, including play dates at the dog park, camping, and hiking.
-Most dogs have lots of physical and mental energy—even saying the word “outside” can send them into a tail-wagging tizzy—so you’ll want to channel that energy into safe, fun activities you can both enjoy.
+Half the fun of having dogs in our lives is sharing various outdoor activities with them, like camping, hiking, pet parades, and play dates at the dog park.
+Most dogs have lots of physical and mental energy—even saying the word “outside” can send them into a tail-wagging tizzy!
+Autumn is the perfect time of year to channel that energy into gratifying outdoor adventures you can enjoy together.

 When planned with your dog in mind, camping can be a fun and rewarding experience for both of you.
-Although it typically involves some extra effort in making do without the comforts of home, camping is a great way to escape from the day-to-day routine, enjoy the company of family and friends, and get some fresh air.
+Although it involves extra effort and making do without the comforts of home, camping is a great way to escape your day-to-day routine, and get some fresh air.

 Ensure That Dogs Are Welcome

-If you will be staying at a campground, make sure that dogs are welcome before heading out on your trip.
-The worst time to find out that there’s a no-dogs policy is after you have packed up your vehicle and driven several hundred miles to your chosen location.
-And speaking of packing, always take along a canine first-aid kit for your pet in case of a medical emergency.
+If you're staying at a campground, make sure dogs are allowed before hitting the road.
+The worst time to find out that there’s a 'no-dogs' policy is after you've packed your vehicle and spent hours in the car.

-Unless you plan to “rough it” in a remote area, camping usually involves a good amount of social interaction with other outdoorsy types, so your dog should be able to follow basic commands so as not to disturb your fellow campers.
+Unless you plan to rough it in a remote area, camping usually involves a good amount of social interaction with other outdoorsy types.
+Make sure your dog will follow basic commands, even with distractions, to avoid disturbing fellow campers.
 Daytime at a campground may be filled with bustling activity, but the evenings are usually pretty quiet.
-Your dog should be able to sit or lie down nicely by the campfire, eat dinner al fresco, and turn in early — all without fussing or barking.
+Your dog should be able to sit or lie down quietly by the campfire, eat dinner al fresco, and turn in early — all without fussing or barking.

 Keep Your Dog on Leash

-It is also important to keep your dog on a leash when camping.
-Even if he or she is especially friendly and an old pro when it comes to following commands, not all dogs are necessarily as sociable or as well behaved as your pet.
-It’s important for pet owners to know the basics of how to train your dog.
+Even if your dog is friendly and an old pro at following commands, only some dogs will be as social and well-behaved.
 If your dog wanders over to the next campsite to greet the neighbors and they brought along an aggressive dog, both pets could wind up getting hurt.

 You will get the most out of camping with your dog by taking a few simple precautions:

-- Make sure that your dog has received the proper vaccinations, including the one for Lyme disease.
+- Make sure your dog has received the proper vaccinations, including the one for Lyme disease.

 Bring the Right Supplies

-Carry plenty of food and treats for your dog, too, as there’s no guarantee that you’ll find the exact food you feed your dog in a remote area.
-Bring fresh water for both you and your dog— hiking is thirsty work!
+Carry plenty of food and treats for your dog, too, as there’s no guarantee that you’ll find the same food you feed your dog in a remote area.
+Bring fresh water for you both — hiking is thirsty work!